 Excellent for birds and scenery.

 Pick up and drop off service and transportation during the tour.
-This is a self drive guided tour.
+For 2021, this tour is a self-drive guided tour (your guide will be in a separate car).
 Contact us for assistance.

 What to bring

 Visit our Getting Here page for more information on what to bring.

 Host to the Ernest Harmon Air Force Base from 1941 to 1966, the largest US Air Force Base outside the continental US.
 Most wartime infrastructure still stands and is at the center of the month long Friendly Invasion annual festival.
 The Stephenville Theatre Festival is an annual event that runs from June to early October; 2021 was their 43rd summer season.
 The annual Sweet Grass Festival is a new and exciting event that celebrates local Mi’kmaq culture over a 3-day period which is usually held on the 3rd weekend in August.